joaoctaviosantiago/python_notes/Python Course.md

 # Chapter 2: Flow Control

-When we talk about flow control, we are refering to the ability of a program to decide what to do or how many times to do it, depending on a condition.
+When we talk about flow control, we are referring to the ability of a program to decide what to do or how many times to do it, depending on a condition.
 Take a look at the flow chart below:

 ![[21 -  flowchart_en.drawio.png]]